-That said, it’s even more crucial during the holidays.
-You’ll have an influx of new visitors who are more likely to spend than at any other point during the year.
+That said, it’s even more crucial during the holiday season.
+You’ll have an influx of new visitors who are more likely to spend more than at any other point during the year.
 If you have any back-burner projects geared towards improving your page load speed, this is the time to bust out those plans.

 If you pair that with the higher-than-usual visitor count taxing your servers, you can bring your site to a crawl.